contentful/contentful.js/TYPESCRIPT.md

 ```

 ### `withoutLinkResolution`
-If the current chain includes `withoutLinkResolution`, the returned type doesn't define linked entities as Link objects.
+If the current chain includes `withoutLinkResolution`, the returned type doesn't resolve linked entities, but keeps them as link objects instead.

 ```typescript
 import * as contentful from "contentful";